Background identification in cryogenic calorimeters through $\alpha-\alpha$ delayed coincidences: Acknowledgments

 In this work, we presented an innovative analysis technique to study the background sources in cryogenic calorimeters relying on the time-correlation of $\alpha$-decay sequences in \u and \th chains.
 This method allowed us to disentangle surface and bulk contaminations of ZnSe crystals exploiting the different probability to detect delayed coincidences depending on the contamination depth (see Fig.~\ref{Fig:MC}).
 In particular, we demonstrated that the \u and \th contaminants of \cuz detectors are mainly located in the bulk of crystals.
 This technique, that was applied for the first time to set prior constraints in the \cuz background model~\cite{Azzolini:2019nmi}, can be adopted also in other experiments for broader purposes.
-For example, in the analysis of CUORE data, delayed coincidences could help to better constrain the background sources~\cite{Adams:2021xiz} and to reject the time-correlated events falling in the region of interest~\cite{Adams:2021rbc}.
-Moreover, the R\&D activities for CUPID~\cite{Armatol:2020oxe,Armatol:2020rtb}, CUPID-Mo~\cite{Armengaud:2019rll,Armengaud:2019loe,Armengaud:2020luj}, and in general the experiments searching for rare events can profit from this technique to study the radioactive contaminations of detector components and to select ultra-pure materials.
-Finally, the analysis of delayed coincidences in \cuz allowed to measure with high precision the half-life of \podus.
+For example, in the analysis of CUORE data~\cite{Adams:2021rbc}, delayed coincidences could help to better constrain the background sources~\cite{Adams:2021xiz} and to reject the time-correlated events falling in the region of interest.
+Moreover, the R\&D activities for CUPID~\cite{Armatol:2020oxe,Armatol:2020rtb}, CUPID-Mo~\cite{Armengaud:2019rll,Armengaud:2019loe,Armengaud:2020luj}, and in general the experiments searching for rare events can profit from this technique to study the radioactive contaminations of detector components and to select ultra-pure materials, with also the possibility to analyze other decay sequences in \u, \th and $^{235}$U chains~\cite{Nastasi:2021}.
+Finally, the analysis of delayed coincidences in \cuz allowed to measure the half-life of \podus~\cite{Beretta:2021}.